Qqwy/elixir-type_check/Comparing TypeCheck and Norm.md

 end
 ```

-#### Execution

-In Norm, while wrapping functions with a contract happens at compile-time,
-all contracts and specs are resolved at runtime.
-This makes Norm's internals less metaprogramming-heavy and easily allows specs to be created and manipulated dynamically at runtime,
-but it does mean that the compiler is not able to optimize the type-checking code at all, and specs are re-evaluated every time a function is called.

-TypeCheck requires¹ types to be defined at compile-time and injects the type-checking code into your functions and modules before they are compiled,
-allowing type-checking to be optimized.
-If there is overlap between the parts of your parameters being checked by TypeCheck and the logic of your function,
-the BEAM compiler will in most cases be able to combine these into a single check.

-¹: In normal usage.
-Escape hatches to work with types defined at runtime exist. (c.f. `TypeCheck.dynamic_conforms/2` and variants)

-#### Documentation

-Norm does not focus on dcumentation.
-Norm's `spec`s are normal functions which you can document manually using `@doc` if you wish.
-Norm's `@contract`s are not used for documentation purposes.

-TypeCheck adds `@type`/`@typep`/`@opaque` attributes for the types you specify, making them show up in your documentation
-and allowing you to use the same type definitions for tools like `Dialyzer`.
-You can also use the `t` helper to look them up in IEx.
-Documentation can be added to these types by using `@typedoc` (just like for normal typespecs).

-Function-specifications created with TypeCheck will also add `@spec`-attributes, which will end up in the documentation of your functions and are similarly useful for e.g. `Dialyzer`.

-#### Data Generation

-It is very useful to generate examples of good data to be used for property testing.
-Both Norm and TypeCheck have this capability, by using `:stream_data` as an optional dependency.

-Norm's generators (only) work when the first predicate in a `spec(...)` is one of (a subset of) Elixir's built-in guard-clauses.
-If your spec is too restrictive, you'll have to manually provide a custom data generator as well.

-TypeCheck builds more complicated generators out of simple ones just as it builds complicated types out of simple ones.
-This means that virtually all Elixir types can be turned into generators without extra effort of the user.
-It is only when 'type guards' are used to add arbitrary checks to a type that you might up with a generator that is too restrictive.
-TypeCheck supports nearly all of Elixir's builtin types, as well as many of the remote types that are part of Elixir's standard library (`Range.t`, `MapSet.t`, `List.t`, `Enum.t` etc.)

-Furthermore, TypeCheck allows overriding the generator for a type (c.f. the `TypeCheck.Type.StreamData.wrap_with_gen/2` macro).

-Finally and maybe most importantly, TypeCheck ships with the `spectest` macro
-which will automatically run a property-test to check for each `@spec!`-ced function in a module, whether it correctly follows its spec.

 #### Error messages

 Norm does not particulary focus on readable error messages (although that might change in the future).